 Our marketing teams integrate with a few external tools, but I’m not too involved with that process.

-Question #5: Are you in charge of sales forecasting for your sales department?
-If so, what methods do you use to make your forecasts as accurate as possible?
+Question #5: How do you make your forecasts as accurate as possible?

 We do forecasting well ahead of time.
 We actually started forecasting for 2020 back in August.
 We created a WIG* for our start point and what we should be focused on.
 Then we think about what we can directly affect when it comes to a lead measure.
 For example, if our sales want a WIG of $1M a year, then we need to backtrack to do that – about $84,000 a month to reach that.
 If the average deal size is $30,000 and the conversion rate is 3% for every proposal we send out, then we need to send out 30 proposals to bring in 3 deals a month to reach $84,000 to get that WIG of $1M a year.